 Reviews: Little Big Planet

 LBP 1: After having played the newer games, I feel like this one is a bit stale.
 Granted, it was made in 2008.
 However, when it was still relatively new (read: 2010), I thoroughly enjoyed it.
 However, with the new things introduced in the second game, there's no denying this game's oldness.
 If you want to try the classics and get the prizes legitimately, play it.
 6/10 LBP 2: I really loved this.
 I borrowed it from a friend in December 2011 and didn't want to return it.
 I later got it for Christmas, and I was really hyped.
 Just the prospect of the Controllinator allowing completely new control schemes and entirely new games was enough to get me hooked, and when the best creators put in their time to make something amazing, there was no way to get me off the PS3.
 Definitely the best one in my opinion.
 10/10 LBP Vita: I got this game around April 2014.
 Although the Vita couldn't quite handle the things that the second game could, people still tried their best, and the results were still well done.
 The Controllinator returned, and you could download community levels to play offline.
 Also, it's a portable LittleBigPlanet game.
 I give this a 9/10.
 LBP Karting: I first played this game when it was free on PS Plus in June 2013.
 The game was a somewhat interesting kart-racer starring Sackboy and friends.
 I enjoyed a large number of online races with friends and strangers, often winning.
 A few bugs got in the way of my enjoyment occasionally, but the game was still fun for a long time.
 8/10 LBP 3: As a fan of the LittleBigPlanet series, I was really excited when my brother showed me the E3 Stage Demo in June 2014.
 I prowled around the LittleBigPlanetCentral forums, hoping for any new info to suddenly show up.
-I got the PS3 version in November 2014.
+I got the PS3 version in November 2014 (and the PS4 version in December 2015).
 There's no denying that this game had a buggy launch, but I didn't experience any Game-Breaking Bug or crash, although I did manage to easily break some parts of the game, as did many others.
 Hackers and glitchers also found many things that seemed like they were supposed to be implemented, but weren't due to time constraints.
 I'd give the launch a 7/10, since some of the bugs were hilarious.
-As of 5-6 months after the release, I think the game would get an 8/10 for still being kinda buggy, but now at least it's definitely playable and enjoyable.
+2 years later, I'd probably give it a 9/10 for expanding the potential for level creation both figuratively and literally, and making things easier to create for budding people like me.